eshork/go-mongoid/README.md

 This is a reimplementation of [Mongoid](https://github.com/mongodb/mongoid) for Go, using the official [mongo-go-driver](https://github.com/mongodb/mongo-go-driver) as the connection interface.

-Not everything perfectly translates from Ruby to Go, but the Document-related interfaces of the Mongoid API are replicated as closely as possible with adjustments as necessarily to facilitate language differences.
+Not everything perfectly translates from Ruby to Go, but the Document-related interfaces of the Mongoid API are replicated as closely as possible, with adjustments as needed to facilitate language differences.

 # Target features (for v1)